camfindlay/nzgoal-se/pages/review-and-release-process.md

 ##### 50

-As noted in paragraph 18(d), a sharealike open source software licence may need to be applied either because:
+As noted in paragraph 18(d), a sharealike FOSS licence may need to be applied either because:

 (a) the agency is required to license the software under a particular sharealike licence (the agency may, for example, be adapting pre-existing software that has been licensed under a sharealike licence like the GPL); or